 If you manage social media marketing for clients, one of the best ways to kick off the client relationship is by performing a thorough social media audit.

-Similar to an SEO site audit, the goal of a social media audit is to identify the current standing of the client's social presence, including what’s working and what needs improvement.
+Similar to an SEO site audit, the goal of a social media audit is to identify the current standing of your client's social presence, including what’s working and what needs improvement.

-For agencies, a comprehensive social media audit not only demonstrates your expertise but also helps prioritize key marketing tasks, goals, and metrics to measure success for the client relationship.
-In turn, this prioritization of social media marketing and client communication can ultimately help retain clients longer.
+For agencies, a comprehensive social media audit not only demonstrates your expertise but also helps prioritize key social media metrics to measure, marketing tasks, goals, and the success of the client relationship.
+This prioritization of social media marketing and client communication ultimately helps retain clients.

 In this guide, we’ll discuss how you can perform a social media audit in 10 steps with the help of our prebuilt social media dashboard template.
-Also, keep in mind that social media audits can be a powerful tool in landing new clients for the agency.
-In particular, we’ll discuss:
+Also, keep in mind that social media audits can be a powerful tool for landing new clients for the agency.

 Let's get started.